reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 import App from './App';
 ```

-Lines 1-5 brings all the necessary peices together: React, React's library to talk to web browsers (React DOM), the styles for our components, and finally the componenet we created in `App.tsx`.
+Lines 1-5 brings all the necessary peices together: React, React's library to talk to web browsers (React DOM), the styles for our components, and finally the componenet we created in `App.js`.

 The remainder of the file brings all the peices together and injects the final product into `index.html` in the `public` folder.